athensresearch/athens/README.md

 Athens lets you take notes without praying to the search gods, without double-clicking endlessly on folders, and without manual tagging.

 Athens does this with **[[bidirectional links]]** and **((block references))**, which are like hyperlinks and embeds with superpowers.
-Just [[link]] or ((reference)) another page or block—and voilà!—you've now connected two of your ideas, and can see all the other places that _link back_ to these pages.
+Just [[link]] or ((reference)) another page or block—and voilà!—you've now connected two of your ideas and can see all the other places that _link back_ to these pages.
 The next time you press `[[` or `((`, you'll be indexing through your previous notes, helping you connect the dots.
 You've started creating a graph of your knowledge!

 ### Private

-The [Athens desktop app](https://github.com/athensresearch/athens/releases) saves your notes to your local filesystem (and edit on multiple system with a syncing tool like Dropbox), or use the [self-hosted server](https://github.com/athensresearch/athens-backend).
+The [Athens desktop app](https://github.com/athensresearch/athens/releases) saves your notes to your local filesystem (and edit on multiple systems with a syncing tool like Dropbox), or use the [self-hosted server](https://github.com/athensresearch/athens-backend).
 You always own the content of your knowledge graph.

 ### Extensible

-Athens' source code is open and we're [accepting contributions](#contributing).
+Athens' source code is open, and we're [accepting contributions](#contributing).
 We're also building a plugin system for custom themes, keybindings, and integrations with other data sources.

 ### Community-driven